raspberrypilearning/turing-test-lessons/Lesson-2/lesson-plan-2.md

 This lesson will give an introduction to Python programming by writing a simple program to take user input, and then print statements to the screen.
 It builds on lesson 1 using IDLE 3 to program in Python 3.

-## Learning Objectives
+## Learning objectives

-- Know how to debug code
+- Know how to debug code.
-- Understand the differences between speaking to a human and speaking to a computer program
+- Understand the differences between speaking to a human and speaking to a computer program.
-- Be able to create and debug a simple computer program in Python using `print` and user input
+- Be able to create and debug a simple computer program in Python, using `print` and user input.

-## Learning Outcomes
+## Learning outcomes

 ###All students are able to: